JoanPadilla/charge_point_app/README.md

 # charge_point_app

 This repository is part of an end-of-degree project which consists of designing and implementing a recharging platform for electric vehicles.
 More specifically, this is the code corresponding to a mobile application made with **Dart** and its framework **Flutter**.
-The communication between subsystems is implemented with **GRPC**.
+<br>The communication between subsystems is implemented with **GRPC**.
 Therefore, the repository contains a list of some **Protobuf** files containing entities (and some functions) belonging not only to the app but the entire platform.

 <img src="https://user-images.githubusercontent.com/46372557/206185716-3a5fb92e-e22d-464f-b373-6ac8c6574b5b.PNG" width="450" />